MutualDEX/bigswap-org/src/pages/docs/v2/02-core-concepts/03-flash-swaps.md

 ### Trade at External Venue

-Once we've obtained our temporary capital of 1 ETH from Uniswap, we now can trade this for 220 DAI on Oasis.
-Once we've received the DAI, we need to pay Uniswap back.
+Once we've obtained our temporary capital of 1 ETH from Bigswap, we now can trade this for 220 DAI on Oasis.
+Once we've received the DAI, we need to pay Bigswap back.
 We've mentioned that the amount required to cover 1 ETH is 200 DAI, calculated via `getAmountIn`.
 So, after sending 200 of the DAI back to the Uniswap pair, you're left with 20 DAI of profit!

 ## Instant Leverage

-Flash swaps can be used to improve the efficiency of levering up using lending protocols and Uniswap.
+Flash swaps can be used to improve the efficiency of levering up using lending protocols and Bigswap.

 Consider Maker in its simplest form: a system which accepts ETH as collateral and allows DAI to be minted against it while ensuring that the value of the ETH never drops below 150% of the value of the DAI.